 Latest update: British Columbia, Prince Edward Island, the Northwest Territories, Nunavut, and the Yukon recently joined Canada’s federal government in observing September 30 as a statutory holiday to mark the National Day for Truth and Reconciliation.

-The Canadian government recently approved Bill C-5, which introduces a new federal holiday called the National Day for Truth and Reconciliation to commemorate the victims and survivors of the indigenous residential schools.
-The new federal holiday will be observed on 30 September of each year, with the first holiday being on 30 September 2021.
+The Canadian government approved Bill C-5 introducing a new federal holiday called the National Day for Truth and Reconciliation to commemorate the victims and survivors of the indigenous residential schools.
+The new federal holiday is observed on 30 September each year, with the first being 30 September 2021.

-Bill C-5 received royal assent on 3 June 2021, and is expected to enter into effect on 3 August 2021.
+Bill C-5 received royal assent on 3 June 2021 and entered into effect on 3 August 2021.

-Bill C-5 amends the Canada Labour Code to create a new federal holiday that applies to employees working in the federal government and in federally regulated workplaces which include, among others, banks, air transportation, railways and telecommunications.
+Bill C-5amends Canada Labour Code to create a new federal holiday that applies to employees working in the federal government and in federally regulated workplaces which include, among others, banks, air transportation, railways, and telecommunications.